-This residence is completely smoke-free.
-No smoking of any kind (tobacco or any other substance) is permitted in any unit or in any part of the building or grounds.
-Applicants, tenants, visitors and guests must be willing to refrain from smoking while inside the building and on the building grounds.
+This residence is a completely smoke-free.
+No smoking of any kind (tobacco or any other substance) is permitted in any unit or in any part of the building.
+Smoking is permitted outside, along the property perimeter where disposal receptables are located.
+Applicants must be willing to refrain from smoking while inside the building.